-around at home and find one noun for each of the three categories.
-Part 3: Tell your child to look around at home and Directions: Part 1: Ask your child to write one proper noun for each common noun.
-Part 2: Ask your child to look find a total of five objects or people that are proper nouns.
+Directions: Part 1: Ask your student to write one proper noun for each common noun.
+Part 2: Ask your student to look around at home and find one noun for each of the three categories.
+Part 3: Tell your student to look around at home and find a total of five objects or people that are proper nouns.